Ewen2015/BICat/README.md

 ## Reflections

+1. This time, AI is really eating the world.
-1. The LLM is changing the way people develop applications.
+2. The LLM is fundamentally changing the way people develop applications.
 Just take a look at [pandas-ai](https://github.com/gventuri/pandas-ai).
-2. Presenting meaningful work is more important than ever.
+3. Presenting meaningful work is more important than ever.

 ## 🍻 Contributing